Skip to content

-How can I use Amazon API Gateway logs for troubleshooting?
+How can I use API Gateway logs to troubleshoot API issues?

 0

-I want to use Amazon API Gateway logs for troubleshooting API issues.
+I want to use Amazon API Gateway logs to troubleshoot API issues.

 Short description

-To troubleshoot an API Gateway REST API or WebSocket API, turn on execution logging and access logging using Amazon CloudWatch Logs.
-Make sure that you have attached all the required permissions to the API Gateway AWS Identity and Access Management (IAM) role.
-For instructions, see How do I turn on CloudWatch Logs for troubleshooting my API Gateway REST API or WebSocket API?
+To troubleshoot an API Gateway REST API or WebSocket API, turn on execution logging, and then use Amazon CloudWatch Logs to access your logs.
+Make sure that you attach all the required permissions to the API Gateway AWS Identity and Access Management (IAM) role.
+For instructions, see How do I turn on CloudWatch Logs to troubleshoot my API Gateway REST API or WebSocket API?

 Resolution

 After you turn on logging, API Gateway automatically creates a CloudWatch log group named API-Gateway-Execution-Logs/{rest-api-id}/{stage-name}.
+Use this group to further troubleshoot your issues.
 For more information, see CloudWatch log formats for API Gateway.

-If you have Lambda authorizers turned on for your API, the logs indicate if the request is authorized and include the authorizer and request IDs.
+If you turn on AWS Lambda authorizers for your API, then the logs indicate if the request is authorized and include authorizer and request IDs.

 Example authorized logs: